People

 Australian greenhouse gas emissions by category (ex. land cover change) (DAWE)

-Australia is the world’s 15th largest emitter, contributing slightly over 1% of global emissions in 2023.
+Australia is the world’s 15th largest emitter, contributing about 1.4% of global emissions in 2024, not including land use change.
 Per capita, Australians are the 10th worst greenhouse gas emitters, just after Saudi Arabia.
-Australians emits 3.3 times more than the global average and 2 times more than a Chinese person.
+The average Australian resident emits 3.3 times more than the global average and 2 times more than the average Chinese resident.